BG3-Community-Library-Team/bg3-community/Tutorials/General/Toolkit-FAQ.md

 # Toolkit FAQ
 <br />

-- The following page covers the frequentyl asked questions about the toolkit.
+- The following page covers the frequently asked questions about the toolkit.
 - Huge thanks to Lunisole for compiling the majority of this knowledge.
 - Thank you Arrow and jerinski for adding their own expertise.